Pedro1Guevara/data_science_course_finalproject/README.md

 - Industry sector impact on success rates
 - The influence of funding rounds on company longevity

 Project includes data preprocessing, exploratory analysis, statistical inference, and machine learning models (logistic regression and K-means clustering) implemented in Python.
-Our analysis determined that approximately $64 million USD in funding is needed for a 99% survival probability, among other key findings.

 ## Data Source
 The dataset used in this project is available at: https://www.kaggle.com/datasets/yanmaksi/big-startup-secsees-fail-dataset-from-crunchbase